grappler/wordpress-database-reset/README.md

 * Extremely fast one click process to reset the WordPress database
 * Choose to reset the entire database or specific database tables
-* Highly secure and super simple to use
+* Secure and super simple to use
 * Excellent for theme and plugin developers who need to clean the database of any unnecessary content quickly

 ###Contributing